petk/docker-pandoc/.github/CONTRIBUTING.md

 * Fork this repository over GitHub
-* Create a separate branch, for instance `patch-1` so you will not need to rebase your fork if your master branch is merged
+* Create a separate branch, for instance `patch-1` so you will not need to rebase your fork if your `main` branch is merged

   ```sh
   git clone git@github.com:your_username/docker-pandoc